Automattic/wp-calypso/README.md

 3. Add `127.0.0.1 calypso.localhost` to your local `hosts` file.
 4. Execute `make run` or `make dashboard` (for a more visually-oriented interface) from the root directory of the repository.
 5. Open [`calypso.localhost:3000`](http://calypso.localhost:3000/) in your browser.

+### Docker

+1. Download [Docker for Mac](https://docs.docker.com/docker-for-mac/), [Docker for Windows](https://docs.docker.com/docker-for-windows/) unless you are in linux, in which case, just install [Docker](https://docs.docker.com/engine/installation/linux/)
+2. Add `127.0.0.1 calypso.localhost` to your local hosts file.
+2. Run `docker-compose run --rm -p 3000:3000 calypso`

+*Note: The container uses it's own node_modules directory to ensure linux built binaries will work inside the container.
+If you need them outside the container (for editor auto-completion, etc), you'll need to run `npm install` outside the container.*

 Need more detailed installation instructions?
 [We have them](docs/install.md).